Pet Custody Disputes During A Divorce

 - Determining full custody of the pet according to the pet’s best interests: One party in a divorce may have a closer bond with the pet than the other.
 One party may have a job that does not allow them to spend meaningful time with the pet on a regular basis.
 Perhaps one party simply cannot afford the cost of owning and caring for the pet.
 These issues should be considered when you determine who should have full custody.

-To learn more about how we can help, contact our Chicago area office online or by telephone at 312-376-8860 or 847-394-3940 and arrange an initial consultation with an experienced lawyer at our firm.
+To learn more about how we can help, contact our Chicago area office online or by telephone at 312-376-8860 and arrange an initial consultation with an experienced lawyer at our family law firm located in Chicago and Arlington Heights.